Job Hazard Analysis

 - JHA: Focuses on the inherent hazards of the job itself.
 It's the foundational analysis.

-- PTP: Focuses on the specific conditions of the day (e.g., weather, nearby activities, specific crew members) and confirms the controls identified in the JHA (and any additional PTP-specific controls) are in place and understood *before* work begins.
+- PTP: Focuses on the specific conditions of the day (e.g., weather, nearby activities, specific crew members) and confirms the controls identified in the JHA are in place and understood before work begins.

 Integrating JHAs into your safety program provides a robust foundation for identifying and controlling hazards.
 Use this tool to conduct thorough analyses and protect your workforce.